Close Menu

 We recommend you do not go to your hearing without an attorney.
 Why?
 Because a lawyer can prepare you for your hearing.
 She can explain the judge’s questions.
 Preparation will help you win your case.

 Those who go to the hearing without a lawyer are usually not successful in winning benefits.
-You should hire an attorney who has legal experience winning SSD and SSI benefits.
+You should hire an attorney who has legal experience winning SSDI and SSI benefits.
 Contact Cannon Disability Law.
-We can help you win Social Security benefits.
+We can help you win Social Security benefits for small intestine cancer.
 Call us today for a free review of your benefits.

 Facebook Twitter LinkedIn